Iodoquinol Side Effects

 For the Consumer

 Applies to iodoquinol: oral tablet

-Check with your doctor immediately if any of the following side effects occur while taking iodoquinol:Less common
+You should check with your doctor immediately if any of these side effects occur when taking iodoquinol:Less common

 - Fever or chills

 - Blurred vision or any change in vision

 - clumsiness or unsteadiness

 - increased weakness